-Gold as savings is… a bit polarising, in my observation.
-People either love it or hate it.
-Read up my various articles on gold investment if you’re interested, I’m not trying to change anyone’s mind.
+To be honest, Gold as savings is… optional.
 Despite what the agents say, it’s ok to not have gold at all, and just do #1-4.

-But if you do want gold, and are aware that (1) gold price fluctuates (so you only put 5-15% of your assets in gold, not ALL of it) and (2) there is cost to buy/sell/keep the gold, then you can consider it.
+But if you do want gold, and are aware that (1) gold price fluctuates (so you only put 5-15% of your assets in gold, not ALL of it) and (2) there are costs to buy/sell/keep the gold, then you can consider it.

 Some gold savings accounts in Malaysia include: